RileyMcCuen/twitteranalytics/README.md

 The domain is hosted on Godaddy which points to the Kubernetes cluster.
 Here is a url for the site that is running: http://twitter-analytics-cse427.info/static/
 NOTE: This site was made on 5-1-2021, realistically it will probably go offline in approximately the next month, but all of the code to run it will live here.

+# Steps to Deploy

+- Get Google Cloud and Twitter Developer accounts and credentials.
+- Install and configure the glcoud cli to interact with your Google project from your local machine.
+    - You can do the rest of the steps using the Cloud Shell or the gcloud API locally installed.
+You can also do most of them through the web console, but some steps are easier       to do on the command line if you are comfortable with using it.
+- Install the Kubernetes extension for the gcloud cli.
+- Install Docker and Kubernetes.
+- Set up a Google Project and save that project name and id for later.
+- Create a CloudStorage bucket for the project and save that bucket name.
+- Create a Datastore database for the project and save the id.
+- Create two Pub/Sub Topics and a Subscription for each Topic for the project, one will be for Twitter Fetch requests and the other will be for Analysis requests.
+- Create a Kubernetes cluster using Google Kubernetes Cluster in the same project.
+- Replace the environment variables and secrets in all of the *-configmap.yaml and *-secret.yaml files in the kubernetes folder of the project.
+- Run `gcloud container clusters get-credentials <YOUR PROJECT NAME>` in order to get access to your GKE cluster from your local machine.
+- Finally run `kubectl apply -k .` from inside the kubernetes folder and the cluster will be deployed in the namespace of "twitter-analytics".